-The technique works directly on the membrane underneath the skin, freeing scar tissue that was previously static, immobile and cut off from proper nutrients and nerve endings.
+The technique works directly on the membrane underneath the skin, ing scar tissue that was previously static, immobile and cut off from proper nutrients and nerve endings.

 The Graston Technique’s Use Across The World

-The Graston technique is widely available in the West, and the concept of freeing subcutaneous soft tissue from above the skin is quite old.
+The Graston technique is widely available in the West, and the concept of ing subcutaneous soft tissue from above the skin is quite old.